jlbradley1844/jlbradley1844.github.io/_drafts/replacement-theory.md

 review my writings, some of it comes out sounding Just Frickin' Rude.
 The text may be hilarious (at least, I imagine it as such), but I just can't put them out as public postings.
-It's one thing to be a restaurant blogger and write up an 800-page columns ripping up an overpriced restaurant at Times' Square that will make money no matter what; it's another to make fun of what someone believes, no matter how contrary to established fact.
+It's one thing to be a restaurant blogger and write an 800-word column ripping up an overpriced restaurant at Times' Square that will make money no matter what; it's another to make fun of what someone believes, no matter how contrary to established fact.